micahflee/neuronbox/README.md

 This app is developed in three components, all unfortunately in different languages:

-- `native` is the native desktop app using [Tauri](https://tauri.app/), implemented in Rust.
+- The desktop app, in `src-tauri`, is using [Tauri](https://tauri.app/) and is implemented in Rust.
-- `frontend` is the frontend using [Vue.js](https://vuejs.org/), implemented in JavaScript.
+- The frontend, in `frontend`, is using [Vue.js](https://vuejs.org/) and is implemented in JavaScript.
 This is the UI that gets loaded in the native app.
-- `backend` is the backend a [Flask](https://flask.palletsprojects.com/) app, implemented in Python.
+- The backend, in `backend.py`, is a [Flask](https://flask.palletsprojects.com/) app, implemented in Python.
 This hosts an API that does all the AI magic.

-Each component has its own `README.md` file with instructions on getting started.

-## Backend
+### Backend

-You need Python 3.
-You also need `ffmpeg` installed (TODO: packaging).
+The backend needs Python 3 and `ffmpeg` installed (TODO: packaging).

 Create a virtual environment and install deps: